Top 10 things to do in Coronado, San Diego

 The legendary Hotel del Coronado in San Diego

-Connected to the California mainland by a sandy isthmus and (since 1969) a road bridge, Coronado is a sunny island resort nestled in the heart of San Diego Bay, just across the water from downtown.
+Connected to the California mainland by a sandy isthmus and (since 1969) a road bridge, Coronado is a sunny island resort nestled in the heart of San Diego Bay, just across the water from downtown and easily reached by ferry.
 There’s stacks to do here, especially for families, from tide-pooling on the beach to touring the island by bike or on the Old Town Trolley.
-Hop aboard for our guide to the 10 best things to do in Coronado San Diego.
+Hop aboard for our guide to the 10 best things to do in Coronado San Diego, including…

 Perched right on the beachfront overlooking Point Loma, ‘The Del’ is a Coronado institution that has been welcoming presidents, celebrities and royalty since Victorian times.
 Former guests include Marilyn Monroe, Clark Gable and Madonna; the hotel’s distinctive conical turrets are said to have inspired the Emerald City in L. Frank Baum’s The Wonderful Wizard of Oz; it’s even rumored that Prince Edward first met Coronado resident Wallis Simpson here at a 1920 banquet.
 And, naturally, a hotel of this vintage also has its very own ghost story.
 Rooms start north of $700 but a visit to the adjacent Ice House Museum for a walk through the hotel’s rich history is gratis.

 The long stretch of golden beach in front of The Del is great for families, thanks to its gentle waves, tide pools crammed with anemones, hermit crabs and sand dollars, and mineral-rich sand that actually glitters in the sun.
 Kids will love having a go at building their very own sparkling Emerald City sandcastles.
-Also look out for the legendary Sandcastle Man, who can often be found here on Coronado Central Beach building his extravagant and highly artistic sand sculptures.
-In the evening, use one of the public firepits to barbecue your own burgers and toast marshmallows as the sun sets over the Pacific.
+Also look out for the legendary Sandcastle Man, who can often be found just north of the lifeguard tower on Coronado Beach, conjuring up his extravagant and highly artistic sand sculptures.
+In the evening, use one of the public firepits to barbecue your own burgers and toast s’mores as the sun sets over the Pacific.

 Visit Spreckels Park